firdaus-edymainoe/volte-oneplus-enabler/README.md

 # How to force enable VoLTE / VoWiFi on Android

-Tested on OnePlus 7 Pro with successful VoLTE on Maxis, Malaysia
+Tested on OnePlus 7 Pro with successful VoLTE on Maxis, Malaysia.
+If you're not familiar with terminal/command prompt, please use PowerShell and follow the steps

 ## Pre-requisite